-Early versions for the characters on the title screen can be found in the game, with the shine on the eyes and the nose missing/unfinished.
+Early versions for the characters on the title screen can be found in the game, without the shine on the eyes and the nose missing/unfinished.
 While Sonic was seen in the prototype, Ray and Mighty were nowhere to be seen outside of the graphics data.

 Player Character Graphics

 Some sprites of the characters flexing their muscles, which possibly would have been used when continuing the game.
 The code to have these animations display in-game still exists, but doesn't appear to be used anywhere.

 Sonic had his face mercifully redrawn to look less like roadkill, while Ray got his patagia enlarged.

 While Sonic got his arms reanimated, Ray had his proportions slightly corrected and Mighty's face was redrawn.

 Although the international releases were, for whatever reason, not localized or translated, there are many, many remnants of a planned version for the English-speaking world.

 A largely complete set of sprites of Robotnik as he looked on ABC's Sonic the Hedgehog cartoon (generally nicknamed SatAM), very likely meant for the American version.
 More than likely set for a promotion of SatAM just like Dr. Robotnik's Mean Bean Machine with Adventures of Sonic the Hedgehog.
 The game uses the original Japanese sprites in all regions.
 The only sprites that appear to be missing are for him riding around on the title screen and the intro when he traps the main character(s) while riding on an Eggman-face tank.

 Even the little details were accounted for to complete the Robotnik experience.

 A complete set of dialogue bubbles for the English version.
 Interestingly, one of the bubbles has both an "Eggman" and a "Robotnik" variant.

 These might have been used when setting to multiple coins per one credit, but they don't appear no matter what dipswitch settings are used.